LabBiocomp/KCM/README.md

 ## Installation

-All package dependencies can be installed individually using Anaconda.
-Before installing these dependencies, modify the `~/.condarc` file to add the following channels:
+Before installing KCM's dependency packages, modify the `~/.condarc` file to add the following channels:

 **For WEST coast**:
 ```